bhavesh2103/aws-class-registration-system/README.md

 - Enhanced Gale-Shapley Algorithm: This algorithm is implemented to perform the course-student matching.
 - OpenAI's Language Model: We use the OpenAI LLM API to assess project relevancy for students, adding an additional layer to course selection.
 - Hosting: The application is hosted on AWS to ensure reliability and scalability.

-## Challenges we ran into

-1. **Hosting on AWS:** Setting up and configuring the hosting environment on AWS presented some challenges, but it allowed us to ensure high availability.
-2. **Optimizing the Algorithm:** Tuning the Gale-Shapley algorithm to handle edge cases efficiently was a complex task, but it now provides accurate and fast results.
-3. **Integration with OpenAI:** Incorporating the OpenAI LLM API into the application was challenging, but it significantly improved the course relevance assessment.

-## Accomplishments that we're proud of

-- Successfully implementing the enhanced Gale-Shapley algorithm for matching students with courses.
-- Integrating OpenAI's Language Model to provide students with insightful project relevancy scores.
-- Hosting the application on AWS for stability and scalability.

-## What we learned

-Through the development of Easy Enroll, we learned how to:

-- Implement complex matching algorithms to solve real-world problems.
-- Integrate external APIs, such as the OpenAI LLM, to enhance the functionality of our application.
-- Set up and manage a web application hosting environment on AWS.

 ## What's next for Easy Enroll